artursv/WunderMachinaNative/README.md

 # Wundertools Native

-Configuration for setting up Drupal development environment.
-Based on Wundertools built by Wunder.
+Wrapper scripts for Ansible playbooks that aid in creating fast and stable Drupal development environment.
+Based on [WunderTools](https://wundertools.wunder.io) built by [Wunder](https://wunder.io/).

 ### What is this for

-Running multiple Drupal sites on the same time with as little overhead (virtualisation) as possible.
+Running multiple Drupal sites at the same time with as no overhead.

 ### Requirements